mwy1992/XLoader/README.md

 If compressed files do not contain sig files, they are all hooligans, Don't trust it!

+The folder in EFI partition may like this

+├EFI
+├key.po
+├series.po
+└Xloader
+  ├┬ACPI
+  │├Dump
+  │└Load
+  ├─Driver
+  ├┬Kexts
+  │├10.13
+  │├10.14
+  │└Other
+  └Defaults.plist

 Here is PGP Public Key,Please import it
 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----